os-js/manual.os-js.org/src/v3/development/README.md

 Official packages are scoped with `@osjs/<project>-<suffix>`.

-## Setup
+## Modules

-Since the OS.js sources are split up into several libraries (and repositories) the standard way to work with development for internal modules is to use the `npm link` feature.
+The OS.js client and server are split up into several modules provided by `npm packages` (see `package.json`).

-You don't have to use npm if you're developing your own custom modules or packages.

-The `OS.js` repository is just a basic distribution template, so you can use this as you see fit.
-You can place your sources in the `src/` directory or use git submodules, etc.
+You can place your own modules inside the `src/` if you don't want to work with npm.

+To make your own module(s), you can use the CLI Wizard:

+* `npm run make:provider` - See [Service Provider Tutorial](../tutorial/provider/README.md)
+* `npm run make:auth` - See [Authentication Tutorial](../tutorial/auth/README.md)
+* `npm run make:settings` - See [Settings Tutorial](../tutorial/settings/README.md)
+* `npm run make:vfs` - See [VFS Tutorial](../tutorial/vfs/README.md)

+If you want to modify the official modules (which are installed via `npm`) you have two choices which are explained in detail below:

+1. Replace the module by checking out local source-code
+2. Override module with local source-code using `npm link`

 ### Replacement